INSIGNEO/PyPeCT2S/README.md

 Detailed documentation can be found in the project page or in the application itself under the `HELP` link at the bottom.
 [Documentation](https://insigneo.github.io/PyPeCT2S/)

+If you find this software useful, please consider starring the repository.

 ## USAGE